mcbunkus/core-dumps/content/posts/disgo.md

 date: 2024-10-04T20:57:04-05:00
 tags:
   - gamedev
+  - project
 draft: false
 summary: A 2D puzzle race against the clock.
 ---

-Let me introduce you to *Disgo*.
+Let me introduce you to _Disgo_.

-{{< figure src="home-screen.png" width="50%" description="Home screen.">}}
+{{< figure src="/img/disgo/home-screen.png" caption="Home screen"  >}}

-This is a project I've been working on for a *long* time.
-It's a simple game with a simple premise that was surprisingly difficult to crack. *Disgo* is a 2D puzzle game, where the goal is to solve puzzles as fast as you can.
-It's similar to *Sudoku* in a few ways—there is a grid of chips which have a color and a symbol.
+This is a project I've been working on for a _long_ time.
+It's a simple game with a simple premise that was surprisingly difficult to crack. _Disgo_ is a 2D puzzle game, where the goal is to solve puzzles as fast as you can.
+It's similar to _Sudoku_ in a few ways—there is a grid of chips which have a color and a symbol.
 Most of the chips are "hidden", but some are revealed to you at the beginning of the game.
 There can only be 1 of each symbol in each row and each column.
 Additionally, there can only be 1 of each symbol in each set of colors—using this information, you can deduce the hidden chips' symbols to solve the puzzle.
 A picture can explain this more clearly than I can though:

-{{< figure src="end.png" width="50%" >}}
+{{< figure src="/img/disgo/end.png" >}}

 At the beginning of the game, you are presented with a random board, that looks something like this:

-{{< figure src="beginning.png" width="50%" >}}
+{{< figure src="/img/disgo/beginning.png"  >}}

 You know that a symbol can only occur once in each row, column, and color set.
 Using your powers of deduction, you find a piece that you know you can reveal.
 To reveal it, you can tap on it to reveal a selector wheel.

-{{< figure src="selectors.png" width="50%" >}}
+{{< figure src="/img/disgo/selectors.png" >}}

 If you have guessed correctly, then the chip will be revealed, helping you determine the other pieces.
 If you guess wrong however… then you're hit with a time penalty.
 Every time you make an incorrect guess, your penalty will be more and more severe, so don't think you can brute force a record time!